-Cotton is one of the predominant commercial and a crops with ef-global significance, playing an important-momentous role in foreign exchange and industrial economy.
-Current production of cotton fiber is not sufficient to meet the gradually-increasing demand of world population which arises due to many limiting factors, i.e., frequent droughts, soil degradation-of soils, salinity, and alkalinity.
+Cotton is one of the predominant commercial crops with global significance, playing an important role in foreign exchange and industrial economy.
+Current production of cotton fiber is not sufficient to meet the increasing demand of world population which arises due to many limiting factors, i.e., droughts, soil degradation, salinity, and alkalinity.
 To date, many farming practices were employed to increase cotton production, as a consequence, toxic impacts were implied on water and soil resources.
-In addition-on top of that, a major part of the chemical fertilizers applied to the crops remain in the soil as insoluble inorganic compounds which and promotes soil toxicity-to the soil.
-Lately, efforts have been focused on minimizing the useage of chemical fertilizers in order to optimize cost of-production cost-and protect the environment against pollution without compromising the seed cotton yield.
+In addition, a major part of the chemical fertilizers applied to the crops remain in the soil as insoluble inorganic compounds which promote soil toxicity.
+Lately, efforts have been focused on minimizing the use of chemical fertilizers in order to optimize cost of production and protect the environment against pollution without compromising the seed cotton yield.
 The use of biological stimulators in Indian agriculture has many economic and ecological advantages.
-The search for alternative solutions has stimulated prompted researchers to take a second look at the range of microorganisms which provide benefits to agricultural production by stimulating plant growth and producing-a higher yield [1,2].
+The search for alternative solutions has stimulated research to take a second look at the range of microorganisms which provide benefits to agricultural production by stimulating plant growth and producing higher yield [1,2].

-Plant growth promoting rhizobacteria (PGPR) are the bacteria living in the rhizosphere region which interacts with plant metabolism and improving advances-their growth directly or indirectly.
-Newadays, PGPR inoculants are considered as a part of integrated nutrient management system to improve plant growth and development.
-The use of beneficial bacteria such as Azotobacter, Azospirillum, Acetobacter, Pseudomonas, Methylotrophs, Bacillus, pPhosphobacteria etc. colonizes plant root and promotes growth through by nitrogen fixation, phosphorus and potassium solubilization.
-Seed priming by the microbial inoculants favours increased germination by the activating on of germination related enzymes, increasing metabolism that helps in the rapid growth of radicle and plumules.
-These PGPRs helps in improve better-seed germination and colonizes plant roots to improvinge seedling vigour, and modifies root morphology to facilitate better acquisition of nutrients increasing which ultimately enhances the crop yield and quality of crop.
+Plant growth promoting rhizobacteria (PGPR) are bacteria living in the rhizosphere which interacts with plant metabolism and improving their growth PGPR inoculants are considered as a part of integrated nutrient management system to improve plant growth and development.
+The use of beneficial bacteria such as Azotobacter, Azospirillum, Acetobacter, Pseudomonas, Methylotrophs, Bacillus, Phosphobacteria etc. colonize plant root and promotes growth through nitrogen fixation, phosphorus and potassium solubilization.
+Seed priming by the microbial inoculants favours increased germination activating germination related enzymes, increasing metabolism that helps in the rapid growth of radicle and plumules.
+These PGPRs help in improve seed germination and colonizes plant roots improving seedling vigour, and modifies root morphology to facilitate better acquisition of nutrients increasing crop yield and quality.